Our Christian Heritage

 Favorite

 Watch our interview at the Ira Sankey Collection at the Lawrence County Historical Society on OCH Born in Edinburg, PA, to a Methodist family, Ira Sankey (1840-1908) loved music from an early age.
 At 16 he was saved at the King’s Chapel revival meetings.
 At 21 he volunteered for the Union in the Civil War.
-At 23, he married Fanny Read more...
+At 23, Read more...

 512px Plaque on Site of the conversion of Dwight Moody in Boston Massachusetts MA USA on Court Street